Keyboard shortcuts

 NixOS is a Linux distribution configuration solution composed of modules and packages NixOS Manual.
 While nixpkgs provides many modules for configuring NixOS machines, it lacks fundamental support for configuration beyond the scope of a single host.

 In practice, some hosts share configuration settings.
-Imagine that you configure four different NixOS machines and would like to set up a WireGuard network between them.
-In the end, you will configure networking.wireguard.interfaces.<name> on each host, but there are several open questions:
+Imagine that you configure four different NixOS machines and would like to set up a WireGuard overlay network between them.
+You will likely configure networking.wireguard.interfaces.<name> on each host, but there are several open questions:

 1. Is specifying each network redundantly on each host necessary?
-Boiling it down: specifying a network once globally should be enough.
+Boiling it down: specifying a network (and members) once globally should be enough, right?

 2. How do you manage secrets efficiently?
 Preshared connection keys, for example, are owned not by one but by two hosts.
 Should you specify them on several hosts redundantly, or would it be sufficient to declare the network topology globally?